gateio/gateapi-php/docs/Api/SpotApi.md

 Retrieve market trades

-Supports specifying `from` and `to` to query by time range or paging query based on `last_id`.
-The default query is by time range, and the query range is the last 30 days.
-The query method based on `last_id` paging is no longer recommended.
-If `last_id` is specified, the time range query parameter will be ignored.
-When using the limit&page paging function to retrieve data, the maximum number of pages is 100,000, that is, (limit page - 1) <= 100000.
+Supports `from` and `to` by time range query or page-turn query based on `last_id`.
+By default, query by time range is the last 30 days.
+The query method based on `last_id` page turn is no longer recommended.
+If `last_id` is specified, the time range query parameters will be ignored.
+The maximum number of pages when searching data using limit&page paging function is 100,000, that is, limit * (page - 1) <= 100,000.

 ### Example